diana-heredia/parota/README.md

        license="Creative Commons - Attribution, Non-Commercial, ShareAlike"
        ref="2">

 In contrast, descriptions of individual plant species were devoid of demonic or ritual associations.
 In the late eighteenth century, the Spanish explorers and botanists Hipólito Ruíz and José Pavón led an expedition across present-day Perú, Ecuador, and Chile that covered parts of the Western Amazon.
-Among the new plant species and genera they <span data-click-image-zoomto="2|1313,1312,1905,1529">described</span> was _Psychotria viridis_.[^ref1] Even though these botanists sought to obtain knowledge from local herbalists and sorcerers [ref], the  hallucinogenic properties and use of _P. viridis_ in ayahuasca brews were never reported.
+Among the new plant species and genera they <span data-click-image-zoomto="2|1313,1312,1905,1529">described</span> was _Psychotria viridis_.
+Even though these botanists sought to obtain knowledge from local herbalists and sorcerers [ref], the  hallucinogenic properties and use of _P. viridis_ in ayahuasca brews were never reported.
 For centuries the synergy between the ayahuasca vine (_B. caapi_) and chacruna (_P. viridis_) remained (purposefully) unknown.

 <param ve-image
        label="Isidro Gálvez/José Brunete (draughtsmen), Illustrations of Pyschotria subtomentosa (a) and Psychotria viridis (b) in Flora Peruviana et Chilensis vol. 2, 1798-1802"